squirrel-forge/node-minify-images/README.md

 ## Config file

-Plugin options can be set by a *.minify-images* json format files containing options objects for each plugin you wish to customize, see following example:
+Plugin options can be set by a *.minify-images* json format file containing options objects for each plugin you wish to customize, see following example:

 File: *.minify-images*
 ```